American Coot

 Global Big Day

 If you have used eBird before, it is handled like any other trip list.
-If you have not used eBird, this is a great opportunity to get started.
+If you have not used eBird, this is an excellent opportunity to start.

 Here are a couple of quick ways to have the most fun:

-1. “Scout” your birding spots for May 9.
+1. “Scout” your birding spots.
 Finding where the birds are ahead of time makes the big day birding more fun, and also gives you more chances to be out enjoying birds.
 Learn how to use eBird to find birds.

 2. Get a friend involved.
-Perhaps this is a good birding buddy, or someone who has never been birding before.
-Make it a friendly competition, or join forces as a Global Big Day team.
+Perhaps this is an excellent birding buddy or someone who has never been birding.
+Make it a friendly competition, or join a Global Big Day team.
 Check it out on Facebook.
 No matter what you do—have a great time, enjoy the birds around you, and let us know what you find!

 Timber Mesa Christmas Bird Count

-The Timber Mesa CBC is held each year between Dec 14th and Jan 5th.
-The first CBC was held in 1900 and is the largest, longest-running animal census on earth.
-The citizen science program collects data each year that is vital for land management decisions and wildlife policy.
-There is no fee to participate and the annually published report, American Birds, will be available online.
+The Timber Mesa CBC is held annually between Dec 14th and Jan 5th.
+The first CBC was held in 1900 and is the longest-running animal census on earth.
+The citizen science program collects yearly data vital for land management decisions and wildlife policy.
+There is no fee to participate, and the annually published report, American Birds, will be available online.

-WMAS participants will meet on Saturday, December 31, 2022.
-Then we divide into groups to cover the designated 15-mile wide diameter circle as much as possible.
-Birders count species and the numbers of each species, record their sightings and then turn in what they saw to the count compiler, Mary Williams (480) 235-1792.
+WMAS participants will meet in December and divide into groups to cover the designated 15-mile-wide area as much as possible.
+Birders count species and the numbers of each species, record their sightings, and then turn in what they saw to the count compiler, Mary Williams (480) 235-1792.